Quick Summary of Demon Slayer Episode 5

 And both stories do remind us that people don’t start out bad.
 Demon Slayer is much more black and white, but it is avoiding flat, unknowable evil.

 Maybe that’s why this scene made me remember the Blast-Ended Skrewts that Hagrid had raised in the Harry Potter series.
-They were dangerous.
-They were ugly.
+They were dangerous and they were ugly.
 They would harm anyone they could for pretty much any reason.
 But that was their nature.
 Hagrid understood that.
 His understand informed how he thought of them and how he treated them.
 Are demons that much different?
 Well, sure, it’s their nature to consume human flesh, but we’re starting to see with Nezuko, there are demons, and there are demons.

 But I’m off track.
 Tanjiro proved how much better he is than I am (morally, at least) by clasping the demon’s fingers even as its body disintegrated.
 And he prayed that the soul’s next reincarnation would not be as a demon.
 We see the boy reunited with his brother, even if was only in his dying imagination.